libriscv/libriscv/README.md

 	- Serve requests using ephemeral VMs in ~1us in production (not microbenchmark/slideware)
 	- Execute segments are automatically shared among all instances (with or without forking)
 - Dynamic linking and run-time dlopen() support
+- Supports sandboxing language-runtimes that use JIT-compilation, eg. V8 JavaScript

 Non goals:
 - Wide support for Linux system calls